maysu1914/QuickSearch/README.md

 ## Executable Creation
     pyinstaller --onefile --add-data "config.json;." quick_search-runner.py

-## Supported websites
-These websites are can be searched at the same time for now:

-- vatanbilgisayar.com
-- n11.com
-- hepsiburada.com
-- trendyol.com
-- amazon.com.tr
-- teknosa.com
-- gittigidiyor.com
-- mediamarkt.com.tr
-- All (you can exclude any one of the above by entering of negatives of their indexes)

-## Supported categories
-You can search your product in a particular category for getting much clear results.

-- Notebooks
-- Smartphones
-- Monitors
-- All

 ## Special search style
 You can search your products with this special search style: